Queen Isabella of Castile: Drama, Inquisition, and Exploration

 The Queen’s External Enemies and a Voyage to the ‘New World’

 Apart from internal enemies, Isabella and Ferdinand also dealt with external ones.
 The Reconquista, which had been going on since the 8th century, was concluded during their reign.
-By the 15th century, the only remaining Muslim state in the Iberia was the Emirate of Granada in the southern part of the peninsula.
-In 1492, Granada fell to forces of Isabella and Ferdinand.
+By the 15th century, the only remaining Muslim state in Iberia was the Emirate of Granada in the southern part of the peninsula.
+In 1492, Granada fell to Isabella and Ferdinand’s forces.